 What is an API?

-As you may be aware, an API is a set of rules and protocols that enables software to communicate with one another and share data as required.
+An API (Application Programming Interface) is a set of rules and protocols that enable software to communicate with one another and share data as required.
+It is a connective tissue that allows the different software programs, the front-end interfaces, as well as the third-party services to communicate with each other.

 You see, when you want to check the weather from the convenience of your home screen, you open the weather app or widget.
 However, that app is not the direct source of the current temperature stats.
-In fact, it is connected to a central website that shares its data with your app.
+It is connected to a central website that shares its data with your app.

 Types of APIs & Their Classification